rsheldiii/rp2040-business-card/README.md

 * PCB design
 * Crystal oscillator circuits
 * The USB specification
-* miniaturization and efficient trace routing
+* Miniaturization and efficient trace routing
 * Early 90's programming
 * And more!